OctopusDeploy/docs/docs/deployment-process/variables/aws-account-variables.md

 ---
 title: AWS Account Variables
-description: Create and AWS Account to use it in AWS-related deployment steps
+description: Create an AWS Account to use it in AWS-related deployment steps
 position: 8
 version: "[2018.2,)"
 ---